 Foods in the USA are a culmination of different influences that span the cuisines of the world.
-It is this myriad of connections that makes American food a gastronomical delight.
+These diverse influences are what makes American food truly amazing!

 If you aren’t quite sure what the dishes in the United States have in store for you or you are just looking for more flavors to taste outside of your usual meals, then get your taste buds (and bucket list) ready!
 From grilled cheese to Chicago-style pizza to something as exotic as fried alligator, here is a list of different foods to try and taste in the USA.

 American Food Bucket List: Cuisine, Dishes & Names of Foods in the USA to Eat

 1. Apple Pie

 And what better way to start this food bucket list than the all-time American dessert: apple pie!
-It is as delightful as it sounds, with a butter crust that maintains its form nicely and some wonderful sweet flavors, fall spices, and a butter crust that holds its shape well.
+It is as yummy as it sounds, with a butter crust, wonderful sweet flavors and fall spices.
 The perfect pie for your Thanksgiving Bucket List, or any other occasion throughout the year!

 Recipe: Apple Pie by Grandma Ople